Are Sprouted Potatoes Safe to Eat?

 • Remove potato skins before eating.

-• If in doubt, throw it out!
+• If in doubt, throw them out.

 This Really Happened

 Case 1.
 A husband and wife had green potatoes for breakfast.
-Three hours later, the wife had diarrhea and nausea while the husband remained fine.
+Three hours later, the wife had diarrhea and nausea, while the husband remained fine.
 She was able to stay at home and stay hydrated.
-Eight hours after breakfast the wife started to feel better.
+Eight hours after breakfast, the wife started to feel better.

 Case 2.
 A 42-year-old man arrived at an emergency room after eating potatoes with sprouts on them.
 He had nausea, vomiting, and dizziness.
 He was given intravenous fluids, anti-vomiting medication, and an anti-anxiety medication.
 He was admitted to the hospital for further monitoring and care.
 He was discharged after 3 days.